anfraz7/anyas-physics-major-advice/_pages/11-fee-waivers.md

 - Rutgers
 - University of Wisconsin–Madison

+### ostem/queer in ai fee waivers

+[This program](https://www.queerinai.com/grad-app-aid) says they give up to $750 per person to queer students applying for grad school.
+The deadline for last year was November 3, and they say they respond within a week of your application.
+I heard about it from a friend so I don't have any firsthand experience on how selective the application is.

 ### fee waivers for demonstrated financial need

 Many schools will allow you to apply for a fee waivers for some sort of demonstrated need.
 See specific programs for details, and don't wait until the last day to submit your application.